 The candidates are:

 The four candidates will visit the CSN community on May 8 and 9.
 Each candidate will have a full day on campus.
-Members of the community are invited to attend the public forums that will be held for each candidate.
-Information on the upcoming forums can be found on the CSN President Search Website.
+Members of the community were invited to attend the public forums that will be held for each candidate.
+The public forums have now concluded.

 The CSN President Search Committee and the Advisory members will conduct face-to-face interviews with each of the candidates on Thursday, May 10.